 - If you prefer taking a private tour, the cost will be higher.

 Recommendations for the City Tour

 - Ensure you are well-equipped with essentials: sunscreen, lip balm, clothing for hot and cold temperatures (Cusco’s weather is kind of unpredictable), hat.
-Also, bottled water, snacks and some cash.
+Don’t forget to bring bottled water, snacks and some cash.

-- Bring some coca leaves or drink a coca tea in order to prevent the altitude sickness.
+- Drink a coca tea or chew some coca leaves in order to prevent the altitude sickness.